codio/knowledge/source/instructors/authoring/assessments/student-submission.rst

 Student Submission Options
 ==========================
-There are two important settings control:
+There are two important settings to control:

 - How students submit individual questions.
 - How students notify course instructors that an assignment is completed.